 Do you have an interest in herb gardening or preserving food?
-If you’re still undecided on your homesteading passion, you may need some inspiration and guidance on factors like size and budgeting.
+If you’re still unsure about your passion for homesteading, you may find some helpful inspiration and guidance on topics like size and budgeting.

 Wherever you are on your homesteading journey, these are the books you can’t do without!